BitDive Glossary

 Distributed Tracing

-The ability to track a single request as it propagates through multiple microservices.
-BitDive provides distributed tracing with deep, method-level visibility in each service.
+Tracking a single request as it propagates through microservices.
+BitDive provides distributed tracing with deep, method-level visibility in each service, connecting service spans to actual Java code.
+Related: Distributed Tracing Guide

 I